 NEPA requires that no "choice-limiting activities" occur relating to the proposed project or at the project site from the time the applicant submits a HOME program application to AHFA until the NEPA environmental assessment process is complete (see 24 C.F.R. § 58.22).
-The applicant must take all actions necessary to ensure that no participant in the development process (including the applicant, project owner, contractors, subcontractors, current property owner(s) or any other person) commits non-HUD funds or undertakes an activity that would have an adverse environmental impact or limit the choice of reasonable alternatives relating to the proposed project or project site.
+The applicant must take all actions necessary to ensure that no participant in the development process (including the applicant, project owner, contractors, subcontractors, current property owner(s) or any other person) commits non-HUD funds or undertakes an activity that would have an adverse environmental impact or limit the choice of reasonable alter- natives relating to the proposed project or project site.

 For projects applying for HOME funds (regardless of whether any other form of funding is received), prohibited "choice-limiting activities" include, but are not limited to, acquiring, purchasing, rehabilitating, demolishing, converting, leasing or repairing all or any portion of the project as well as disturbing the ground or commencing any form of construction at the project site.
-All such choice-limiting activities are prohibited during the NEPA environmental assessment period that (a) begins with delivery of the initial application to AHFA and (b) ends with AHFA's issuance of the Notice to Proceed, which typically occurs at the pre-construction meeting conducted at AHFA's offices in Montgomery.
+All such choice-limiting activities are prohibited during the NEPA environmental assessment period that (a) begins with delivery of the application to AHFA and (b) ends with AHFA's issuance of the Notice to Proceed, which typically occurs at the pre-construction meeting conducted at AHFA's offices in Montgomery.

-For projects applying for low-income housing tax credits ("Housing Credits") or a tax-exempt volume cap allocation (but do not receive HOME funds), prohibited "choice-limiting activities" include, but are not limited to, acquiring, rehabilitating or converting all or any portion of the proposed site or project as well as disturbing the ground or commencing any form of construction at the proposed site or project.
-All such choice-limiting activities are prohibited during the review period that (a) begins with delivery of the initial application to AHFA and (b) ends with a written notification from AHFA that the environmental review process has been completed.
+AHFA also prohibits certain "choice-limiting activities" on projects applying for low-income housing tax credits ("Housing Credits").
+For projects applying for Housing Credits or a tax-exempt volume cap allocation (but do not receive HOME funds), prohibited "choice-limiting activities" include, but are not limited to, acquiring, rehabilitating or converting all or any portion of the proposed site or project as well as disturbing the ground or commencing any form of construction at the proposed site or project.
+All such choice-limiting activities are prohibited during the review period that (a) begins with delivery of the application to AHFA and (b) ends with a written notification from AHFA that the environmental review process has been completed.

 If choice-limiting activities occur at a proposed site or project during the prohibited period, regardless of whether the applicant consented to the activity or had knowledge of it, the application will terminate and will not be considered for funding.
+AHFA reserves the right to inspect a site at any time after submittal of an application to confirm that no choice-limiting activities are taking place.